cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 ## Managing Licenses

 Large libraries have to manage hundreds of licenses to develop collections and provide access to e-content.
-Electronic resource management software like CORAL, an open source systems designed to manage electronic resources, or a Library Service Platform (LSP) with a corresponding ERM module, are essential tools for managing these licenses effectively.
+Electronic resource management software like CORAL, an open source system designed to manage electronic resources, or a Library Service Platform (LSP) with a corresponding ERM module, are essential tools for managing these licenses effectively.
 However, using these products still requires careful coordination between different library units to streamline workflows.

 Departments like circulation, cataloging, acquisitions, and interlibrary loan are all affected by specific clauses in e-content licenses.
 This means that each unit must adapt its practices to comply with these agreements.
-For example, interlibrary loan clauses can determine whether and how digital resources may be shared between libraries.
+For example, interlibrary loan clauses in licenses can determine whether and how digital resources may be shared between libraries.
-This directly influences the policies and procedures of the ILL department.
+This directly influences the policies and procedures of the ILL department and requires that the ERM librarian work with the ILL department when negotiating a licensing agreement.

 [Taulbee and Montavon-Green (2022)][taulbee2022] describe the complex process of migrating from print to e-resources during the early 2000s and transitioning to a new LSP a few years before the pandemic.